Blunt Force Head Trauma – Cause And Effect

 Bill Allen | November 26, 2020 | Central Florida Personal Injury Lawyer

-Individuals can sustain a variety of injuries in an accident.
+Individuals can sustain a variety of injuries in a Gainesville accident.
 Head trauma is one of the most common types of accident injuries.
 They can also be some of the worst and most debilitating injuries you can sustain in an accident.

 Blunt force head trauma can result in traumatic brain injuries (TBIs).
 TBIs range from mild concussions that can heal in a few weeks to permanent brain damage.
 The problem with blunt force head trauma is that you could suffer a brain injury without knowing it.

 A blow to the head may not cause any outward sign of trauma.
 However, a closed head injury caused by blunt force trauma can result in brain swelling or bleeding.
 It can cause brain injury at the site of the impact, but it can also cause brain injury on the opposite side of the blow to the head.

 A variety of situations can cause blunt force head trauma.
 Any blow, bump, or jolt to the head could result in a serious brain injury.
 Common circumstances that can result in blunt force head trauma include:

 - Motor vehicle accidents involving cars, pedestrians, trucks, bicyclists, and motorcycles

 - Accidents involving defective products

 - Workplace accidents

 When another party caused your blunt force head trauma, that party could be held liable for damages caused by the injury.
 Filing a personal injury claim can result in compensation for your physical injuries, economic losses, pain, suffering, and other damages.

 However, your time to file a personal injury claim for blunt force head trauma is limited by Florida’s statute of limitations.
 If you have questions about a personal injury claim, it is best to consult with a Gainesville brain injury lawyer as soon as possible after an injury to avoid missing the deadline to file a claim.